top of page

 How many sessions will I have?

-Around every 6 weeks I will review your general progress and your experience of the therapy.
+At regular points during therapy I will review your general progress and your experience of the therapy.
 If you are willing, I can complete and analyse measures of your symptoms at these reviews.
-In my experience, after your first 3-4 CBT sessions you will be better able to understand your problem, have an increased awareness of thoughts and feelings and perhaps have started to practice new tools to manage these.
+After your 1-3 CBT sessions you will be better able to understand your problem, have an increased awareness of thoughts and feelings and perhaps have started to practice new tools to manage these.

 What are the aims?